twomice/com.joineryhq.ageprogress/README.md

 This extension will automatically progress contacts through a series of sub-types based on age, according to configurable rules.
 It provides a daily scheduled job to process changes, and performs updates on any new contact or when birth date is changed.
-It also provides hooks for altering any or all of these:
+It also provides the following hooks:
-* procedure for age calculation;
-* procedure for determining whether to perform updates today;
+* civicrm_ageprogress_alterAgeCalcMethod($callback): specify an alternate method
+  or function for age calculation (default is CiviCRM's native method based strictly on date of birth).
+* hook_civicrm_ageprogress_alterIsDoUpdate($isDoUpdate): alter the decision to
+  perform updates at the current time.
-* additional actions upon update completion.
+* TBD: define additional actions to perform upon update completion.

 The extension is licensed under [GPL-3.0](LICENSE.txt).